22. NAVAL INTERCEPTION AND COMBAT

 A. DAMAGED SHIPS: The attacker receives a +1 modifier on his submarine attack dice roll when attacking a damaged named ship or a group of light ships containing a damaged cruiser.
 The damage may have been caused by previous submarine attacks in that combat round.

-B. NAVAL ACTIVITIES: The attacker receives a +1 modifier on his submarine attack dice roll when attacking any naval unit in a TF or combat group containing destroyers or transports conducting sea transport, seaborne invasion, sea supply or the sea escort of units or BRPs; or when attacking an undefended sea supply line.
+B. NAVAL ACTIVITIES: The attacker receives a +1 modifier on his submarine attack dice roll when attacking any naval unit in a TF or combat group containing destroyers or transports conducting sea transport, seaborne invasion, sea supply or the sea escort of units, oil counters or BRPs; or when attacking an undefended sea supply line.
 This modifier applies even if the mission is intercepted before it has reached the base of embarkation or if it is intercepted while returning to port after it completes its mission.

 C. The modifiers for damage and naval activities are not cumulative; a submarine attack on a damaged naval unit in a naval force which is protecting sea supply or carrying cargo receives a +1, not a +2, modifier, in addition to whatever other modifiers may apply.